 Move Your Containers

 The soil in containers heats up dramatically during summer weather.
 Now is the time to take advantage of the mobility of those pots and tubs.
 The spot that was just right in April may be searing hot in July.
 Look for a spot where your containers will benefit from some shade.
 Use a furniture dolly if you have to for the really large ones.
+Or you can purchase wheeled platforms at your nursery.

 Mulch Exposed Soil